-We have been posting colonies from Thailand for over nine years.
-With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the transit time and arrive in good condition with the minimum of loss.
+We have been posting colonies from Thailand for over ten years.
+With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the short transit time and arrive in good condition with the minimum of loss.

-We supply a range of interesting exotic ant species.
+We supply a range of interesting exotic ant / termite species.
 Some are easily kept and suitable for general hobbyists,

 others are more specialized and are for the more experienced enthusiast.